EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ### Argo Workflows - *Great*

 As with Tekton, resources in Argo Workflows are simply shallow abstractions over Kubernetes resources.
 Kubernetes YAML is used to define [Argo Workflows' Templates](https://argoproj.github.io/argo-workflows/workflow-templates/).
-Templates are then composed into Workflows using another Kind of Kubernetes resource containing a Directed Acrylic Graph (DAG) syntax when there's more than one template.
+Templates are then composed into Workflows using another `Kind` of Kubernetes resource containing a directed acyclic graph (DAG) syntax when there's more than one template.
 The Workflows are then executed using the Argo Workflows CLI.

 Unlike Tekton Tasks and Pipelines, WorkflowTemplates cannot be executed outside the context of a Workflow; the amount of configuration required to execute the Hello World template is still trivial.